megafalcons/James_BSE_Portfolio/index.md

-# Inventory Management System w/ Custom Object Detection System
+# Inventory Tracker w/ Custom Object Detection System
 This project is able to detect different custom objects (pc parts), identifying their presence and also classifying them into 10 different classes.
 The project is implemented on a Raspberry Pi, using the picamera as an input.
 After classification, the user is able to manual input the specific name of the object, as well as the price, and insert the object into a database, which is able to be moved around into builds, which are then able to print build cost and material lists for a specific build.